Chronic Lymphocytic Leukemia (CLL)

 Lenalidomide, an immunomodulating agent, activates T cells to eliminate leukemia cells.
 It can be administered as a monotherapy or in combination with rituximab to patients experiencing symptomatic progression, recurrence, or refractory CLL.

-Stem Cell Transplant of CLL
+• Stem Cell Transplant of Chronic Lymphocytic Leukemia

 Allogeneic hematopoietic stem cell transplantation is rarely employed in CLL; however, it has been utilized in refractory cases deemed suitable for this approach.
 Individuals with highly aggressive forms of the disease are recommended for bone marrow transplantation using an HLA-matched donor.

-Clinical Trials for CLL
+Clinical Trials for Chronic Lymphocytic Leukemia

 The CLL therapy landscape has shifted from chemoimmunotherapies to targeted therapies.
 However, resistance mechanisms, including Richter's transformation, have emerged.
 There is an unmet need to discover new therapy strategies and molecular pathways for CLL cure.
 Below is a table of drugs currently in development.

-Drug Study Phase Title Trial
+Drug Phase Target Trial

 Our Services